culm.at

 The global configuration is accessible to Confluence site administrators under Confluence Settings -> Information Classification.

-The settings are organized into six tabs: Levels, Contacts, Links, Languages, Labels, and Statistics.
+Once a template is applied - or you've added at least one level via Start from scratch - the settings are organized into six tabs: Levels, Contacts, Links, Languages, Labels, and Statistics.

 Levels